 - When most of the water has evaporated and oil stops bubbling, add green chillies too.

-- After a total of 20-25 minutes, the chicken should start getting golden.
+- After cooking for a total of 20-25 minutes, the chicken should start getting golden.
 Keep stirring at quick intervals to fry chicken evenly until lightly golden.
 Do not over-fry.

 - Placed a metal colander securely over a skillet.
 Strain chicken to separate oil and spices.
-Transfer back to the wok or karahi.
+Transfer fried chicken back to the wok or karahi.

 - Add 3-4 tablespoons prepared Balochi spice mix, lemon juice, and fresh corriander.
 Mix well and cover the wok.
 Let the chicken sit for 7 minutes so it absorbs the flavor.
 Then serve!